hasura/3factor/README.md

 2. Event-driven
 3. Async serverless

+Consider a traditional food-delivery application which moves to a 3factor architecture:

 ## Realtime GraphQL: Iterate faster on your frontend

 GraphQL APIs result in a much faster front-end developer workflow.
-In addition to speaking GraphQL your API should also:
+In addition to speaking GraphQL your API should also support the following 2 properties:

-- Be low-latency: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not have to wait on an API (<100ms ideal, upto 1 second at worst).
+- **Low-latency**: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not have to wait on an API (<100ms ideal, upto 1 second at worst).
-- Support GraphQL subscriptions for consuming information asynchronously from the backend i.e a “realtime” GraphQL API.
-With this, refactor high-latency synchronous API responses to be reactive instead.
+- **Support GraphQL subscriptions**: Consuming information asynchronously from the backend i.e a “realtime” GraphQL API.

+Refactor high-latency synchronous API responses to be reactive instead.

+##### Example:
-Example: Instead of REST APIs, use GraphQL as much as possible to make app development faster.
+Instead of REST APIs, use GraphQL as much as possible to improve frontend app development.
 Further, consider a naive GraphQL mutation to place an order that would have executed a workflow or orchestrated microservices and hence taken a longer time to respond.
 Refactor this to an “atomic” GraphQL mutation that “places” an order and responds with an “order-id”.
 Update UI based on